Theft

 embezzlement fraud

-difference between theft fraud fencing and embezzlement
+difference between theft, fraud, receiving stolen goods, and embezzlement

 Theft is a criminal offense that is taken seriously in the Netherlands.
 Because it comprises about half of all crimes in the Netherlands, it also ranks as the No. 1 most common type of crime.